-Professor Jane Memmott of Bristol's School of Biological Sciences who is leading the project, said: "Urban areas have the potential to support large numbers of insect pollinators.
+University of Bristol: Professor Jane Memmott of Bristol's School of Biological Sciences who is leading the project, said: "Urban areas have the potential to support large numbers of insect pollinators.
 However, many cultivated plants do not provide suitable forage for them.
 Sowing meadows like these that contain nectar- and pollen-rich plant species increases the provision of foraging resources for bees and other pollinating insects in urban areas.

 "Replacing traditionally planted areas with flower meadows can also have economic benefits as wildflowers are less expensive for councils to replace than cultivated plants."

 As well as investigating how planting such meadows can improve conditions for insect pollinators, the scientists have also been quantifying these pollinators and their interactions with flowering plants in 180 different locations across the four cities, including parks, gardens, allotments, churchyards and cemeteries.